ilbers/isar/doc/user_manual.md

 ### Generate container image with root filesystem

-A runnable container image is generated if IMAGE_TYPE variable includes 'container-img'.
+A runnable container image is generated if IMAGE_FSTYPES variable includes 'container-img'.
 Getting a container image can be the main purpose of an Isar configuration, but not only.